helenavallicrosa/helenavallicrosa.github.io/aboutme.md

 ---
 <style>body {text-align: justify}</style>

+![wc](https://github.com/helenavallicrosa/helenavallicrosa.github.io/assets/105129252/5b692add-7627-4aea-80e8-d063d67300ee)

-I'm a researcher in terrestrial ecology interested in understanding the flow of elements through plant, soil, and atmosphere compartments, how these could change under global change scenarios, and evaluating their impacts.
-My approaches are from local to global scale through both field experiments and computational science.
+I'm a researcher in **terrestrial ecology** interested in understanding the flow of **elements** [N,P,K...] through plant, soil, and atmosphere compartments, how these could be affected by **global change**, and evaluating their impacts.
+My approaches are from local to global scale through both **field experiments** and **computational science**.
 R programmer!

-![wc](https://github.com/helenavallicrosa/helenavallicrosa.github.io/assets/105129252/5b692add-7627-4aea-80e8-d063d67300ee)
+Do you want to check my CV?
+Click <a href="https://github.com/helenavallicrosa/helenavallicrosa.github.io/blob/master/assets/cv.pdf">here</a>

 Currently, I'm a **postdoc** at the [Plant Ecology Research Lab](https://people.epfl.ch/helena.vallicrosa?lang=en) lab, at **École Polytechnique Fédérale de Lausanne** (EPFL), Switzerland and I am working on several questions: